This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 And so, hoping to avoid yet another injury, I passed on one of the activities that I probably would’ve enjoyed and instead cheered on my companion who skillfully rappelled down a waterfall.

 Unfortunately, all good things must come to the end and we had to hike back down the way we came.
 The steep, slick trail that was difficult on the way up was treacherous on the way down.
 We both consistently lost our footing and struggled to make our way down without twisting an ankle.
-Eventually, it became easier to treat the trip as a slip and slide, scooting on my butt in the steepest sections.
+Eventually, it became easier to treat the trail as a slip and slide, scooting on my butt in the steepest sections.
 After one last stop to remove leeches, there was nothing left to do but return via the pricker bushes.

 This trip was supposed to be non-stop thrill and instead it was one hour of fun buried under thirty hours of frustration.